Andrea Hasler

+Andrea Hasler (born 1975) is from Zürich, Switzerland, and creates sculptures that look like they were made with meat.

+Education and personal life

-Andrea Hasler is a contemporary artist born in Zürich, Switzerland in 1975.
-She received her MFA from Chelsea College of Art and Design in London, UK in 2002 and currently lives and works in London, UK.
-Her works typically use wax to create objects that appear to be made from meat, simulating objects including purses and tents.
+Hasler received her MFA from Chelsea College of Art and Design in London, UK in 2002 and currently lives and works in London, UK.

+Work

+Hasler's works typically use wax, or wax-covered resin, to create a wide range of objects that appear to be made from meat, simulating objects such as purses and tents.
 Hasler's wax and mixed media sculptures are characterized by a tension between attraction and repulsion, and highly influenced by artists John Isaacs, Berlinde De Bruyckere and Louise Bourgeois.
 Her 2013 solo exhibition Burdens of Excess re-fashioned high-end designer accessories into bulging globs of pink wax studded with brand-name zipper pulls, insignias, straps and handles.

+Exhibits and awards

 In 2014, Hasler won the Greenham Common Commission and created a new work, The Matriarch, that took Greenham Common’s history as a starting point, focusing on the Women’s Peace Camp.
 This work was filmed by BBC for The Culture Show.
-Hasler also participated in the 3-D Foundation Artist Residency in the mountain town of Verbier, Switzerland creating two site-specific sculptures for the exhibition MUTATIONS: Contemporary Sculpture in Context, curated by Paul Goodwin.
+Hasler also participated in the 3-D Foundation Artist Residency in the mountain town of Verbier, Switzerland creating two site-specific sculptures for the exhibition Mutations: Contemporary Sculpture in Context, curated by Paul Goodwin.

-Hasler's solo exhibitions include New Greenham Arts, Newbury, UK; GUSFORD, Los Angeles, Los Angeles, CA, USA; Next Level Projects, London, UK; and Artrepco Gallery, Zürich, Switzerland.
-Her work was also featured in the 2014 publication The Language of Mixed-Media Sculpture by Jac Scott.
+Hasler's solo exhibitions include New Greenham Arts, Newbury, UK; GUSFORD, Los Angeles, CA; Next Level Projects, London, UK; and Artrepco Gallery, Zürich, Switzerland.
+Her work was also featured in the 2014 book The Language of Mixed-Media Sculpture by Jac Scott.